kgroveshok/z80-homebrew/DEV-DIARY.md

 DONE words for GPIO access.
 Stubs created
-DONE Sort out the EXEC word so that I can create a simple save and load of UWORDS PART DONE break out parser so it can be used by LIST, FORGET, WORDS, UWORDS and SAVE TODO Add keyboard macro defs on function keys
+DONE Sort out the EXEC word so that I can create a simple save and load of UWORDS PART DONE break out parser so it can be used by LIST, FORGET, WORDS, UWORDS and SAVE

+TODO Add a dot comment to forward the next print position use .>
+TODO Add loads of example Forth code
+TODO Add keyboard macro defs on function keys
 TODO Due to bad performance of the parser (???) need to look at compiler TODO EDIT word which allows edit of item on tos - word added but does not copy from stack